Technology may have changed in the meantime.

 And make sure all installed software is up to date.
 It’s always better to work on a clean system.

 I ran pkg autoremove twice to avoid updating software I don’t need; I’m hoping to save some time this way.
-Then again, it is very well possible that software that was removed with the first run, is re-installed by portupgrade, and the removed again with the second run (build dependencies).
+Then again, it is very well possible that software that was removed with the first run, is re-installed by portupgrade, and then removed again with the second run (build dependencies).
 If you want, you can skip the first run.

 If you’re used to other tools to update your ports collection and upgrade your ports, then you should obviously feel free to use those.